Seeing in Three Dimensions: Stereoscopic Images and the Tutankhamun Spatial Archive, by The Griffith Institute

 The website includes a section on ‘Stories‘ where they upload articles which discuss new discoveries in the archive or deep dives into a particular object and its record, and the latest story will be very interesting for stereoscopy and Egyptology enthusiasts alike.

 You may remember, back in 2023, the Griffith Institute and the Brian May Archive of Stereoscopy collaborated on a very popular 3-D presentation ‘Egypt in the Stereoscope: From Francis Frith to Harry Burton‘ at the Weston Library, University of Oxford.
-Yesterday’s story on the Tutkanhamun Spatial Archive features the stereoscopic images the Griffith Institute’s Jennifer Navratil and Brian May Archive of Stereoscopy’s Denis Pellerin found amongst Harry Burton’s photographs of the contents of the tomb, including the background story to the collaboration, and turning the images into stereoscopic pairs.
+Yesterday’s story on the Tutankhamun Spatial Archive features the stereoscopic pairs the Griffith Institute’s Jennifer Navratil and Brian May Archive of Stereoscopy’s Denis Pellerin made from Harry Burton’s photographs of the contents of the tomb, including the background story to the collaboration, and making the images stereoscopic, which were then used in the 3-D presentation.
 Jennifer was interviewed by Lara Bampfield, who wrote the article, and reading it is highly recommended:

 Seeing in Three Dimensions: Stereoscopic Images and the Tutankhamun Spatial Archive | Tutankhamun Spatial Archive